-How Does Surrogacy Work and What Does it Cost?
+How Does Surrogacy Work and How Much Does It Cost to Have a Surrogate?

 What is Surrogacy?

-Despite its increasing popularity, people know little about the process of surrogacy.
+Despite its increasing popularity, people know little about the surrogacy process.
+Many even wonder “How does surrogacy work?”
 Surrogacy is a method of assisted reproduction.
 In Surrogacy, a Surrogate helps another person, or couple, by carrying and delivering their baby.
 This is usually because the couple is incapable of conceiving themselves.
 Mostly it happens in the case of same-sex couples, or if one of the partners is infertile.

 Gestational Surrogacy & It’s Cost